Mayank9mare/snakegame/README.md

 # snakegame
-a Simple snake game using turtle module
+A simple snake game using turtle module